Templates

 Project Templates

 Project templates are stored in the Runhuman database and managed through the dashboard, API, or CLI.
-Unlike repo templates, they’re editable directly in the UI.
+Unlike repo templates, they’re editable in the Playground.

 Create via Dashboard